MichelNivard/MCMSEM/README.md

  - Added `...` to `plot(model, ..)` for additional arguments to be passed on to `qgraph`
  - Fixed a bug with `K` matrix when n_factors > 1 resulting from changes in v0.7.3
  - Updated `wiki/4.
 MCMSEM results.md`
+ - Updated manual pages based on recent changes
+ - Fixed MCM summary so it now holds a deep copy of a result object, instead of a reference
 ### Torch-specific (v0.7.3)
  - Fixed an issue causing all bounds to be 0-100 (kurtosis-bounds) by default
  - Updated `wiki/3.
 Fitting an MCM model.md`